 After you design the bench, as to fit your needs and tastes best, you have to buy the materials required for the project, from your local diy store.
 Afterwards, you should prepare the power tools, such as: a drill machinery, a screwdriver, a circular saw, a sander and a router.
+Check out these garden bench plans, if you wan to see another approach.
 Work with good judgement and with attention, making sure you measure the components several times, before performing the cuts.

 - A – 2 pieces of 2×4 lumber 38” long FRONT LEGS

 - B – 2 pieces of 2×6 lumber 23” long – both ends cut at 6.5º BACK LEGS

 - C – 2 pieces of 2×4 lumber 26” long SIDE BRACES

 - D – 8 pieces of carriage bolts 2” carriage bolts BOLTS

 - E – 2 pieces of 2×4 lumber 53” long FRONT AND BACK APRONS